syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ![wpf pulsingtile unfreeze a tile](Getting-Started_images/wpf-pulsingtile-animation-pulsescale.gif)

-### Freezing/Unfreezing the tile using HubTileService Class
+### Freezing/UnFreezing via HubTileService Class

-* The [HubTileService](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService.html) class provides helper methods such as Freeze() and UnFreeze() to freeze and unfreeze the animation by passing a HubTile instance or GroupName as an argument.
-* Add required **System.Windows.Interactivity** assembly reference in Xaml.
-* Import schema for interactivity **http://schemas.microsoft.com/expression/2010/interactivity** in Xaml and **using System.Windows.Interactivity** in C#.
+ The [HubTileService](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService.html) class provides helper methods such as Freeze() and UnFreeze() to freeze and unfreeze the animation by passing a HubTile instance or GroupName as an argument.
+Add required **System.Windows.Interactivity** assembly reference in Xaml.
+Import schema for interactivity **http://schemas.microsoft.com/expression/2010/interactivity** in Xaml and **using System.Windows.Interactivity** in C#.

 N> The HubTileService class allows to set the freeze/unfreeze state of the tile after the tiles are loaded.

-#### Freeze tiles

 You can freeze a single tile or a group of tiles using [Freeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~Freeze.html) method.